decentralized-identity/linked-vp/spec/spec.md

 Currently, the only way an application or web service can access VCs of a DID is to use a data exchange protocol like [OpenID4VC](https://openid.net/openid4vc/) or [DIDComm](https://didcomm.org/) to request and receive the desired credential.
-While this data exchange is important for VCs that shall be kept private, Holders might desire to make other VCs public.
+While this data exchange is important for VCs that shall be kept private, [Holders][holder] might desire to make other VCs public.
 For public VCs the required data exchange increases the complexity of applications that want to discover and access these VCs because the application would need to implement a data exchange protocol.

 ## Potential Use Cases